 Setting out a vision for the town centre as to how it should be developed and what uses would be acceptable.
-This involves unlocking key sites such as the Old Town Hall and Social Club and “de-risking” their development.
+This involves looking at how the Market Place and High Street can become more vibrant and identifying eight Opportunity Areas for future improvement.

 Design and Heritage

 Influencing the design of new homes and public open spaces to ensure quality development is a key aim of the plan.
 We have included a new design code, an assessment tool to be used as a consistent way of evaluating applications for major developments and have started to develop a list of properties that could be locally listed.

 Delivering impactful climate change actions, raising the standard of design of development and green infrastructure to improve environmental outcomes.